ZEISS/acme-dns-azure/README.md

 Auth is possible by using:

 - Service Principal
-- Planned User Assigned Identity
+- User Assigned Identity

 ### Integration

 The library can be used by:

 - running as script
-- Planned: Python package within your app
+- Python package within your app

 Within [examples](examples) you can find example implementations for running the python package: